 Science data taken by WFC3 are received from the Space Telescope Data Capture Facility and sent to the STScI data processing pipeline, where the data are unpacked, keyword values are extracted from the telemetry stream, and the science data reformatted and repackaged into uncalibrated FITS files by the generic conversion process.
 All WFC3 science data products are two-dimensional images that are stored in FITS image-extension files.
 Like ACS and STIS images, WFC3 UVIS channel exposures are stored as triplets of FITS image extensions, consisting of science (SCI), error (ERR), and data quality (DQ) arrays.
 There is one triplet of image extensions for each CCD chip used in an exposure.
 Full-frame exposures, using both chips, therefore have two triplets of SCI, ERR, and DQ extensions in a single FITS file.
-UVIS subarray exposures, which use only one CCD chip, have a single triplet of extensions in their FITS files.
-After the new Enhanced Pipeline Products code has been used to reprocess data, there will be a number of extensions past 6 related to the WCS (world coordinate system) and the astrometric solutions.
-Description of those products and their use is at https://outerspace.stsci.edu/pages/viewpage.action?
+UVIS subarray exposures, which use only one CCD chip, have a single triplet of reprocess data, there will be a number of extensions past 6 related to the WCS (world coordinate system) and the astrometric solutions.
+Description of those products and their use is at https://outerspace.stsci.edu/pages/viewpage.action? spaceKey=HAdP&title=Improvements+in+HST+Astrometry.

-spaceKey=HAdP&title=Improvements+in+HST+Astrometry.